rodrigodesalvobraz/neuralpp/README.md

 In `src/experiments` one can find `src/experiments/simple_mnist.py`, which shows how to use a "graphical model" with a single factor, implemented by a convolutional neural network, to learn how to recognize MNIST digits.

+In `src/experiments/successive_digits.py`
-In `src/experiments/mnist_pairs_semi_supervised.py` there is code attempting to train a MNIST recognizer from pairs of images of successive digits only.
-It does not yet work but the script offers many options for running simplified versions of the problem, many of which do work.
+there is code for training a MNIST recognizer from pairs of images of digits, labeled as being successive digits (positive examples) or not (negative examples).
+The correct digit labels are still learned in spite of a total absence of digit labels.
+This is possible due to the reasoning performed by the graphical model component of the model (based on the knowledge of what successive digits are).

+In `src/experiments/sum_of_pair.py` pairs of images are labeled by the sum of their corresponding digits.
+Again the reasoning aspect of graphical models helps by using knowledge about addition.

 ## Tests

 Tests in `neuralpp.test` are split into `quick_tests` and `slow_tests`.
 The former include tests of basic data structure implementations while the latter includes  learning sessions with stochastic gradient descent and take several minutes.

-Run them with `pytest .` from the root directory.
+Run them with `pytest .` from the root directory if installed from the source code.